10 Unforgettable Day Trips from Chicago

 Before heading back to Chicago, stop by Crane’s Pie Pantry.
 It’s a beautiful winery and restaurant in a historic barn.
 They have amazing food and pies made with fresh fruit from nearby farms.

-Visit Illinois State Park Gurnee
+4. Visit Gurnee

 Just one hour from Chicago, Gurnee is another of the best weekend road trips from Chicago.
 It’s home to Six Flags of America, so many rollercoaster fans come here for the weekend to get their adrenaline pumping.